 Spend a leisure afternoon strolling through the old city and Plaza 9 de Julio

 All South American cities have beautiful historic town squares on which the city is built.
 Salta is no different with Plaza 9 de Julio being the focal point.
-Flanked by the Cathedral Basilica de Salta and the Museo de Arqueología de Alta Montaña (Archaeological Museum of High Mountain), it is the perfect place to wonder around.
+Flanked by the Cathedral Basilica de Salta and the Museo de Arqueología de Alta Montaña (Archaeological Museum of High Mountain), it is the perfect place to wander around.
 Or perhaps you may want to rest in the grassy park watching street performers and munching on empanadas during the Argentinian siesta held from 13:00 – 17:00 each day.

-After enjoying the plaza head south towards on Alberdi Street which is the main walking street in Salta.
+After enjoying the plaza head south towards Alberdi Street which is the main walking street in Salta.
 In the late afternoon, you can see the street vendors and performers setting up shop.
 Grab a bag of caramelized popcorn from one of the vendors as you mosey on down before making your way over to Bier Cerveceria Artesanal to grab a craft beer from Salta.

 Hike Quebrada de San Lorenzo